 The dosage is based on your medical condition, response to treatment, age, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.

 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.
 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.

-It is important to continue taking this medication as prescribed even if you feel well.
+Keep taking this medication even if you feel well.
 Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when this drug is suddenly stopped.
 Also, you may experience symptoms such as mood swings, headache, tiredness, sleep changes, and brief feelings similar to electric shock.
 To prevent these symptoms while you are stopping treatment with this drug, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details.
 Report any new or worsening symptoms right away.